micky008/CakePHP-2-Smarty-3-Helper-Plugin/README.md

     git clone git@github.com:justanil/test-cakephp.git SmartyView

-Tell CakePHP to load our plugin, add the following into `app/Config/bootstrap.php`:
+Tell CakePHP to load our plugin, (add the following into `app/Config/bootstrap.php`):

 ```php
 CakePlugin::load('SmartyView');
 ```

 Finally, we have to tell CakePHP we want to use our SmartyView Plugin to render our view files.
-You can put this in your `AppController.php` or in individual controllers `PagesController.php`
+You can put this in your `AppController.php` or within individual controllers `PagesController.php`

 ```php
 /**